sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 features_df<-historical_sample_final[,c("id","HistoricalRevenue_Producer","HistoricalNoofFilmsProducer")]
 historical_data_integrated<-merge(movies.cleaned,features_df,by=c("id"))
 ```
-The same procedure was repeated to compute the feature for other members.
+The same procedure was repeated to compute historical features for other fields.

 ## 5. Modelling Overview

-The problem is designed to be a multi class classification problem and we are trying to predict the revenue bucket a movie can be classified to.
-Having explored a range of predictors in the feature creation section,  **71** shortlisted features were fed into the models to predict revenue buckets.
+The problem is designed to be a multi class classification problem and we are trying to predict the revenue bucket a movie will fall into.
+Having explored a range of predictors in the feature creation section,  **71** shortlisted features were fed into the models to predict the revenue bucket.

 The revenue bucket cutoffs have been identified by breaking the continuous revenue variable into deciles.
 We have revenue buckets ranging from 1 (flop movie) to 10(blockbuster) into which we can classify the movie into.
-The revenue cutoffs for each bucket been decided based on deciling the revenue variable over the dataset to avoid the class imbalance problem.
+This method helps avoid class imbalance in the target variable.

-In the snippet below, we pre load the final dataset named data_movies with all features in the working environment and then create the multi-class target variable based on decile values of revenue.
+In the snippet below, we pre load the final dataset named data_movies with all features in the working environment and then create the multi-class target variable as discussed.

 ```r
 require(dplyr)